-Activity in our deferred income tax asset valuation allowance was as follows for the periods indicated (in thousands):
+Activity in our deferred income tax asset valuation allowance was as follows for the periods indicated (in thousands): YEAR ENDED

-YEAR ENDED

-AUGUST 31, 2020 2019 2018
+AUGUST 31, 2021 2020 2019

-Beginning balance \$ 3,815 \$ 3,397 \$ 612
+Beginning balance \$ 15,076 \$ 3,815 \$ 3,397

-Charged to costs and expenses 11,269 663 3,035
+Charged to costs and expenses 394 11,269 663

-Deductions (8) (245) (250)
+Deductions (10,940) (8) (245)

-Ending balance \$ 15,076 \$ 3,815 \$ 3,397
+Ending balance \$ 4,530 \$ 15,076 \$ 3,815

 Except for the deferred tax assets subject to valuation allowances, we have determined that projected future taxable income is adequate to allow for realization of all deferred tax assets.
 We considered sources of taxable income, including reversals of taxable temporary differences, future taxable income exclusive of reversing temporary differences and carryforwards, and reasonable, practical tax-planning strategies to generate additional taxable income.
-Based on the factors described above, we concluded that realization of our deferred tax assets, except those subject to the valuation allowances described above, is more likely than not at August 31, 2020.
+Based on the factors described above, we concluded that realization of our deferred tax assets, except those subject to the valuation allowances described above, is more likely than not at August 31, 2021.

-A reconciliation of the beginning and ending amount of gross unrecognized tax benefits is as follows (in thousands):
+A reconciliation of the beginning and ending amount of gross unrecognized tax benefits is as follows (in thousands): YEAR ENDED

 YEAR ENDED

-AUGUST 31, 2020 2019 2018
+AUGUST 31, 2021 2020 2019

-Beginning balance \$ 1,895 \$ 2,111 \$ 2,359
+Beginning balance \$ 1,640 \$ 1,895 \$ 2,111

 Additions based on tax positions

-related to the current year 172 157 27
+related to the current year 349 172 157

 Additions for tax positions in

-prior years 10 7 367
+prior years 79 10 7

 Reductions for tax positions of prior

 years resulting from the lapse of

-applicable statute of limitations (289) (370) (253)
+applicable statute of limitations (188) (289) (370)

 Other reductions for tax positions of

-prior years (148) (10) (389)
+prior years (286) (148) (10)

-Ending balance \$ 1,640 \$ 1,895 \$ 2,111
+Ending balance \$ 1,594 \$ 1,640 \$ 1,895

-The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is \$1.3 million at August 31, 2020, and \$1.6 million at August 31, 2019.
-Included in the ending balance of gross unrecognized tax benefits at August 31, 2020 is \$1.6 million related to individual states' net operating loss carryforwards.
+The total amount of unrecognized tax benefits that, if recognized, would affect the effective tax rate is \$1.3 million at each of August 31, 2021 and 2020.
+Included in the ending balance of gross unrecognized tax benefits at August 31, 2021 is \$1.6 million related to individual states' net operating loss carryforwards.
 Interest and penalties related to uncertain tax positions are recognized as components of income tax expense.
-The net accruals and reversals of interest and penalties increased or decreased our income tax expense by an insignificant amount in each of fiscal 2020, fiscal 2019, and fiscal 2018.
-The balance of interest and penalties included in other long-term liabilities on our consolidated balance sheets at each of August 31, 2020 and 2019 was \$0.2 million.
+The net accruals and reversals of interest and penalties increased or decreased our income tax expense by an insignificant amount in each of fiscal 2021, fiscal 2020, and fiscal 2019.
+The balance of interest and penalties included in other long-term liabilities on our consolidated balance sheets at each of August 31, 2021 and 2020 was \$0.2 million.
+During the next 12 months, we expect an immaterial change in unrecognized tax benefits.